Take That: For the Record: Reception and band reunion

 Following the film's critical reception from fans and the press, on 25 November 2005, nine days after the film aired, the post-Williams line-up announced the film had inspired them to reunite and tour their greatest hits, naming the tour The Ultimate Tour.

 Following the success of the tour, the band decided to record new material and their first album since the break-up, Beautiful World, although Williams opted not to be involved.

 The success of their work led the band back to mainstream fame, and they have continued to produce new albums and tour since.
 2010 saw the return of Robbie Williams to the line-up and the release of the first album with all five band members since 1995, Progress.
-Prior to that, Williams had been regaining contact with his former bandmates and eventually reconciled with Barlow.
+Prior to that, Williams had been regaining contact with his former bandmates and eventually reconciled with Barlow in 2008.
 Williams later left again to focus on his family life and his solo career, but his departure was on amicable terms and he has since reunited several times with the band.
 Orange left later in 2014, stating that he did not wish to continue recording music and touring.
-The band have since recorded and released two studio albums as a trio: III (2014) and Wonderland (2017).
+The band have since recorded and released three studio albums as a trio: III (2014), Wonderland (2017) and This Life (2023).